redox-os/book/src/introduction/why_rust.md

 The design of Linux and BSD is secure.
 The implementation is not:

 - [Linux kernel vulnerabilities]
 - [Glibc vulnerabilities]
 - [Bash vulnerabilities]
 - [X vulnerabilities]

 Click on the above links.
 You'll probably notice that many are bugs originating in unsafe conditions (which Rust effectively eliminates) like buffer overflows, not the overall design.

 We hope that using Rust will produce a more secure operating system in the end.

-> TODO Rust doesn't make your code designed correct; that's impossible.
-However, it is possible to formally prove a design to be sound (like sel4 did), and this is something we're working on.

 [Linux kernel vulnerabilities]: https://www.cvedetails.com/vulnerability-list.php?vendor_id=33&product_id=47&version_id=&page=1&hasexp=0&opdos=0&opec=0&opov=0&opcsrf=0&opgpriv=0&opsqli=0&opxss=0&opdirt=0&opmemc=0&ophttprs=0&opbyp=0&opfileinc=0&opginf=0&cvssscoremin=7&cvssscoremax=7.99&year=0&month=0&cweid=0&order=3&trc=269&sha=27cc1be095dd1cc4189b3d337cc787289500c13e